ljacquin/wiser/README.md

 where $L$ is derived from the Cholesky decomposition of $\Sigma_u = LL'$.
 The ```PCA-cor``` whitening procedure can be seen as standardizing variables using $V^{-\frac{1}{2}}$, followed by a rotation using the transposed correlation eigenmatrix $G'$, and then scaling using the inverted correlation singular values matrix $\Theta^{-\frac{1}{2}}$. ```ZCA-cor``` whitening extends this by applying an additional rotation $G$ to revert to the original basis of the standardized variables.
 Each whitening method is optimal according to specific criteria.
 For instance, ```ZCA-cor``` is unique in ensuring that the whitened variables retain the maximum correlation with the original variables.
 Details of these criteria and the optimality of each method are discussed in Kessy $\textit{et al.}$ (2015).

-The rationale for transforming $X$ into $\tilde{X}$ through whitening, to adjust fixed effect variables for population structure, is comprehensively addressed in Jacquin $\textit{et al.}$ (2025).
+The rationale for transforming $X$ into $\tilde{X}$ through whitening, to adjust fixed effect variables for the experimental design population structure, is comprehensively addressed in Jacquin $\textit{et al.}$ (2025).
 In contrast, the chosen approach of successive OLS estimation in ```wiser``` avoids making assumptions about the properties of $\beta$ and $v$.
 Specifically, ```wiser``` does not assume that $v$ is a random vector drawn from a distribution with a specified covariance matrix.
 This approach prevents enforcing an unnecessary covariance structure during the estimation of $v$, which could be detrimental.
 For example, assuming $v \sim \mathcal{N}_q(0,\sigma^2_vI_q)$ is often unrealistic and would lead to using a decorrelated covariance structure in the best linear unbiased predictor (BLUP) of $v$, which can be highly undesirable—particularly in the context of imbalanced genotype frequencies (Holland and Phiepho, 2024).
 This issue is nearly inevitable, even in carefully balanced experimental designs, due to missing data or incomplete block designs.

 Crucially, the successive OLS estimation procedure implemented in ```wiser``` operates without such assumptions, ensuring that the estimation of $v$ remains independent of omic information or any imposed covariance structure.
 The only assumptions in the ```wiser``` framework are $u \sim \mathcal{N}_q(0,\sigma^2_u K)$ and $\varepsilon \sim \mathcal{N}_n(0,\sigma^2_e I_n)$, which are necessary to estimate $\sigma^2_u$ for constructing the whitening matrix $W$.
 In this framework, the estimation of $\sigma^2_u$ and $\sigma^2_e$ is performed using an ABC algorithm.